finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 - Performing a baseline [Software Inventory](Software-Inventory) on a subset of the application estate.
 For example, looking at a single  customer-facing application/web property.

-- Helping to remediate some vulnerabilities in one of those applications.
+- Helping to remediate some vulnerabilities or license compliance issue in one of those applications.

 - (Level 3).
 Making small contributions back to open source projects.

 It's important to make sure that you publicise your wins.
 This means engaging with and communicating to the stakeholders (identified above).

 ### 7. Sustain Acceleration